Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 #1.
 Create a Budget

 When crafting New Year’s financial resolutions for the coming year, creating (and following) a monthly budget is the first place to start.
 When designing your budget, begin with the fixed expenses that you have to pay every month.
-Fixed expenses include housing, utilities, groceries, insurance, healthcare, and any other monthly bills.
+Fixed expenses include housing, utilities, groceries, insurance such as auto insurance or life insurance policies, healthcare, and any other monthly bills.

-If you have any debt payments or student loans that you want to account for, certainly include those in your budget as well.
+If you have any debt payments, such as a home equity loan or student loans that you want to account for, certainly include those in your budget as well.
 Once you nail down your fixed expenses, you can then account for miscellaneous expenses such as big events, travel, shopping, dining out, entertainment, etc.

-A good rule of thumb is using the 50/30/20 budget for smart money management.
-This means dedicating 50% of your income to necessities, 30% to wants, and 20% to savings.
+A good rule of thumb is to use the 50/30/20 budget for smart money management.
+This means dedicating 50% of your income to necessities, 30% to wants, and 20% to savings—helping you avoid over-reliance on high-interest credit card debt.

 If you don’t want to do all the heavy lifting of budgeting yourself, you don’t have to!
 Many budget apps can track your spending and expenses for you, including PocketGuard and Mint.